section-engineering-education/engineering-education/articles/lets-learn-about-osi-layer-model/index.md

 ##### The function of Presentation Layers:
 - Character code translation from ASCII to EBCDIC.
-- Data compression: This allows to reduce the number of bits that need to be transmitted on the network.
+- <em>Data compression</em>: This allows to reduce the number of bits that need to be transmitted on the network.
-- Data encryption: Helps you to encrypt data for security purposes — for example, password encryption.
+- <em>Data encryption</em>: Helps you to encrypt data for security purposes — for example, password encryption.
 - It provides a user interface and support for services like email and file transfer.